 - Request your state send your blank ballot to you by Email/Online or Fax so you'll get it as soon as it's ready.
 (Overseas ballots must go out by 45 days before the election).
 Remember, this is your blank ballot, so there are no privacy concerns. - Send back your ballot as soon as you can.
 Alternatively, if meeting the deadline is a big concern, you can have your Federal Write-in Absentee Ballot (FWAB) ready to mail in as soon as ballots are available (that is, 45 days before the election).
 That is the earliest date you may send in your ballot.
-[See FAQ #25 for more information about using a FWAB] - If you have access to a US Embassy or Consulate, contact them well ahead of time about sending in your ballot using the diplomatic mail pouch.
-The mailing is free if you use the
+[See FAQ #25 for more information about using a FWAB] - If there is a US Embassy or Consulate in close proximity, contact them well ahead of time about sending in your ballot using the diplomatic mail pouch.
+Any US citizen may use this service, you don't need to have a connection to the Embassy.
+And the mailing is free if you use the postage-paid mailing template:

-- postage-paid mailing template (www.fvap.gov/uploads/FVAP/Forms/fwab\envelopeC4.pdf)
+(www.fvap.gov/uploads/FVAP/Forms/fwab_envelopeC4.pdf).